Iron Chef: Theme ingredients

 Featured ingredients tend toward the exotic and expensive.
 Many theme ingredients reflect the Japanese origin of the show—river eel, tofu, udon—though ingredients more familiar in the West, such as bell peppers, summer corn, and peaches, are spotlighted, as well.
 In one episode devoted to asparagus, the challenger boasted that he used over $1,000 worth of lobster (which he then discarded) simply to flavor his asparagus in this battle against Iron Chef Morimoto.
+Some theme ingredients, most infamous the snapping turtle—a live creature meant to be killed by the chefs during the battle—, sparked controversy in Western audiences for being prepared in gruesome and inhumane ways.

-Initially, a minimum of three dishes was to be prepared, although some challengers have finished only a single dish; four is the typical number.
+Initially, a minimum of three dishes was to be prepared, although some challengers have finished only a single dish, and one challenger, Jaques Borie, won with only one dish that met the requirements to be judged; four is the typical number.
 The record for highest number of dishes prepared for a battle was eight, first set by challenger Kenji Kaji against Iron Chef Michiba in "Battle Umeboshi".
 Five (later six) servings of each dish are prepared, one each for the chairman and judges, and one for photography and presentation.

 Assistant chefs

 Each chef is also given two assistants, who are supposedly students of Kaga's "Gourmet Academy" (in reality, they are students of Hattori Nutrition College).
 If the challenger does not speak Japanese, students who can speak in the challenger's native language are sometimes provided.
 In a notable exception, San Francisco chef Ron Siegel struggled with his assistants, who did not speak English.
 One assistant, Kenichi Miyanaga, became a challenger himself, taking on Iron Chef Morimoto in a sweetfish battle.